Work Benches and Shelves – Frequently Asked Questions

 Q. Do you accept international orders?

 A. Yes.
 Please contact us to arrange shipping details.
 All payments for international orders must be in US funds.

 A. Lead times are highly dependent on a large number of factors including quantities, material availability, current factory backlog and type of construction.
 As a general rule, self-edge table tops are 2 – 3 weeks, wood edge tops are 3 – 4 weeks, solid wood tops are about 4 weeks, and casegoods can run from 6 – 8 weeks.
 If you have special delivery requirements, please contact us and we will make every effort to accommodate them.

 A. Laminated products usually have a particle board core, although other materials such as MDF and plywood can also be used.
 A water soluble glue is applied to the core which is then sandwiched between the high pressure laminate sheet and a balanced backer sheet.
 This stack is then pressed under approximately 100 pounds per square inch of pressure for 45 min to 1 hour.
 At the end of the press when the glue is set the laminated panel can be cut and edged, either with wood, T-molding or self-edged with laminate.

 If you have any additional questions, please contact us.

 • Competitive prices on standard items and special designs

 • Reliable delivery commitments

-Whether our design or your design, Maple Wood furniture is built to meet your needs.
+Whether our design or your design, our furniture is built to meet your needs.